 The production manager accesses an application to manage the connectivity and operation of the Ambient IoT devices.
 Via this application, the production manager permanently deactivates an Ambient IoT device.
+The application notifies the 5G network about the permanently deactivation, then the 5G network may notify the Ambient IoT device to delete any digitally stored information generated by the operation of the Ambient IoT device.